Shipman-Lab/Spacer-Seq_Nat-Protocols/README.md

 2. **A/N score.** The $A/N$ score determines how the timing of $A$ is expressed in comparison to the constant signal $N$, for the duration of the recording experiment.
 It takes into account the relative frequencies of Leader-distal vs. Leader-adjacent $A$-expanded arrays: a positive score suggests that $A$ is strongly expressed in the first epoch rather than the second, and conversely for a negative score.
 3. **B/N score.** The same interpretations of the $A/N$ score applies here, except in relation to $B$ rather than $A$.
 However, by definition, $B/N$ takes into account the relative frequencies of Leader-adjacent vs. Leader-proximal $B$-expanded arrays: positive scores suggest that $B$ occurred in the second epoch rather than the first, and conversely for a negative score.

-Fig. 3b-e in Lear et. al 2022, Nat Protocols provides hypothetical examples of different transcriptional activity for two promoters across two epochs and what scores might be expected in such cases.
-See also Box 3 in Lear et. al 2022, Nat Protocols for more information about the exact mathematical calculations and interpretation of a given composite score.
+Fig. 4b-e in Lear et al. 2023, Nat Protocols provides hypothetical examples of different transcriptional activity for two promoters across two epochs and what scores might be expected in such cases.
+See also Box 3 in Lear et al. 2023, Nat Protocols for more information about the exact mathematical calculations and interpretation of a given composite score.

 -------